cryptousersecurity/token-risk-classification/docs/contributing.md

 ### Request a Risk Type ID

-Risk Type ID is defined in format `TSB-YYYY-NNN` where `YYYY` is the year and `NNN` is the number of the risk type in that year.
-For example, `TSB-2023-001` is the first risk type in 2023.
+Risk Type ID is defined in format `TSB-NNN` where `NNN` is the number of the risk type in that year.
+For example, `TSB-001`.
 Before adding a new risk type, please check if the risk type ID is already taken.
 If not, please request a new risk type ID by creating an issue in this repository.
 You can check the taken risk type IDs in under [src](https://github.com/cryptousersecurity/token-security-benchmark/tree/main/src) folder.

 ### Create a new Risk Type Folder